Database Explained | Definition, Evolution, and Modern Uses

 A database is a powerful tool for storing and organizing information.
 It helps keep data in a structured way, making it easy to access, manage, and update.
 Whether you’re tracking customer details, managing inventory, or handling any other type of information, a database makes it simpler and more efficient to handle large amounts of data.
 By keeping everything organized and accessible, databases play a crucial role in both personal and professional settings.

-FAQS – Database
+FAQS – What is a Hierarchical Database Model

 Data is any information or facts, such as numbers, names, or details, that can be stored and used.
 For example, your name, age, and email address are all data.